GateNLP/gate-teamware/docs/docs/developerguide/frontend.md

 ### index.html, templates and bundling

 A html page is required to place our application in.
 Teamware uses Django to serve up the main html page which is located at `/frontend/templates/index.html` (see `MainView` class in `/backend/views.py`).
 This `index.html` page has to know where to load the generated javascript files.
-Where these files are differ depending on whether you're in development (debug) or production mode.
+Where these files are differ depending on whether you're running the vite development server or using vite's statically built files.

-#### In debug mode (Django's `settings.DEBUG` is `true`)
+#### Using vite's development server (Django's `settings.FRONTEND_DEV_SERVER_USE` is `True`)
-In debug mode, we expect to be running the vite dev server alongside django server (when running `npm run serve` from the root of the project).
+In during development we expect to be running the vite dev server alongside django server (when running `npm run serve` from the root of the project).
 In this case `index.html` imports javascript directly from the vite dev server:

 ```html
 <script type="module" src="http://localhost:5173/@vite/client"></script>
 <script type="module" src="http://localhost:5173/src/main.js"></script>
 ```

+This applies when running the `base`, `test` and `integration` django configurations.

-#### In production mode (Django's `settings.DEBUG` is `false`)
+#### Using vite's statically built assets (Django's `settings.FRONTEND_DEV_SERVER_USE` is `false`)
-In production mode, vite converts `.vue` files into plain javascript and bundles them to `/frontend/dist/static` directory.
+When deploying the application, vite converts `.vue` files into plain javascript and bundles them to `/frontend/dist/static` directory.
 The `/frontend/src/main.js` becomes `/frontend/dist/static/assets/main-bb58d055.js`.
 The scripts are imported as static asset of going through the vite server, for example:

 ```html
 <link rel="stylesheet" href="/static/assets/main-89ece1f8.css" />
 <script type="module" src="/static/assets/main-bb58d055.js"></script>
 ```

+This applies when running the `deployment`, `docker-test` and `docker-integration` django configurations.

 #### index.html generation